squarism/particle_bridge/README.md

 Subscribes to particle events and emits Pixelblaze events.
 For controlling one Pixelblaze node with a particle (arduino) controller.
 Also, to aid in the transition from a bunch of particle LED nodes to a more standard WLED-based system.

-## TODO

-- Control many pixelblaze nodes and not just one
-- Unhardcode the particle pubsub topic

 ## Setup

 I can't imagine anyone would need this except me but here's how you set it up.
 This is a Rust project so you should download a release if there is one matching your platform.